gakonst/ethers-rs/book/subscriptions/subscriptions.md

 ## Ethers-rs: Subscriptions

-In this section of the mdbook, we will discuss how to use `ethers-rs` to subscribe and listen to blocks, events, and logs.
+Here we will discuss how to use `ethers-rs` to subscribe and listen to blocks, events, and logs.
 Subscriptions provide a way to receive real-time updates on various activities on the Ethereum blockchain, allowing you to monitor the network and react to changes as they happen.

 ## Overview